chenhi/aiml-exercises/game_learner/ttt/README.md

 ### Replay memory size

 An essential question in Q-learning is what simulation data to train the bot on.
 We could train on all data from the last $k$ iterations, but this results in a tradeoff between stability vs. speed in training.
-Instead we use *replay memory*,[^MKS15] i.e. sample data from a memory of fixed size.
+Instead I use *replay memory*,[^MKS15] i.e. sample data from a memory of fixed size.

 <p align="center">
 <img src="graphs/20240330154852_small_memory_1000.dttt.pt.losses.png" width="33%"> <img src="graphs/20240330180235_standard_defaults6_penalty1.dttt.pt.losses.png" width="33%"> <img src="graphs/20240330163919_massive_memory.dttt.pt.losses.png" width="33%">